ethereumclassic/ECIPs/_specs/ECIP-TBD.md

 ### Proposal

-I propose Wei Tang (@sorpaas) to be removed as 'editor' in the ECIP process: ECIP-1000.
+I propose Wei Tang (@sorpaas) to be removed as 'editor' in the Ethereum Classic Improvement Proposal process (ECIP process), which includes removing his Github user (Wei Tang @sorpaas) from ECIP-1000 as an editor, and removing his "write" access to the ECIPs repo by removing him from the "All Hands" team in the Ethereum Classic Github Organization.

 ### Rationale